josepablito16/RSNA-Bone-Age/README.md

 If you are part of UVG, download the model weights.
 Otherwise, train the models again.

 https://drive.google.com/drive/folders/1eqAOPh8HmC3icYme-CO_VzGjllQ_vI1e?usp=sharing

+these files have to be in the repository root!

 ## To develop the Dash application
 ```bash